incoresemi/river_core/docs/source/overview.rst

    that needs to be run on the target.

    .. note:: The target must run all the tests in the test-list provided and should not perform any
-      filtering and skip any tests and should niether modify the tests
+      filtering and skip any tests and should neither modify the tests

 3. **Run**: This stage is used to run the tests on the DUT.
 It is recommended to run the tests in parallel.
 RIVER CORE uses the inherent pytest framework to run terminal commands in parallel